top of page

 LORENA WRIGHT

-I am an endocrinologist, and I have been running for 8 years.
-My specialty is diabetes care so I figured I had to be an example for my patients.
-I am 50 years old and running has helped my mental health enormously that I want to share with everyone who wonderful being healthy is, and running helps you get there.
+I'm an endocrinologist, and I've been running for 8 years.
+My specialty is diabetes care, so I figured I had to be an example for my patients.
+I'm 50 years old, and running has helped my mental health enormously.
+I want to share with everyone how wonderful being healthy is, and running helps you get there.

 DANIELLE THOMPSON

-Excited to be back for my 3rd year representing SMA as an elite ambassador, SMA was my first marathon in 2022 and since then I’ve ran my 24th consecutive marathon a month streak, don’t we just love a streak.
+I'm excited to be back for my 3rd year representing SMA as an elite ambassador.
+SMA was my first marathon in 2022, and since then I’ve run my 24th consecutive marathon-a-month streak.
+Don’t we just love a streak!
 I’ll also be chasing and training for a 100K Ultra in late fall.
-Join me for the party pace and let’s make it a great year!
+Join me for the party pace, and let’s make it a great year!

 BRANDY SIMIS

 I started running thru sprint triathlons in 2004.
-In 2005 the group of ladies I trained with decided to do Seattle half marathon.
-Through training for the I discovered a love of running and Seattle half became a November tradition until covid hit.
-Running gives me a chance to realize everyday stress while meeting people from all walks of life.
-I've discovered a love of running and traveling and am working on a half marathon in all 50 states.
+In 2005 the group of ladies I trained with decided to do the Seattle Half Marathon.
+Through training for that, I discovered a love of running and the Seattle Half became a November tradition until COVID hit.
+Running gives me a chance to relieve everyday stress while meeting people from all walks of life.
+I've discovered a love of running and traveling and am working on running a half marathon in all 50 states.

 ARUN ASOK RAJEE

-I’ve been a long distance runner since 2010 and ran 20+ full and half marathons across India, Singapore, and the US.
-In 2023, I committed to speed training and currently a whisker (51 seconds!) away from the elusive sub-90 min in half marathons.
+I’ve been a long distance runner since 2010 and have run 20+ full and half marathons across India, Singapore, and the US.
+In 2023, I committed to speed training, and I'm currently a whisker (51 seconds!) away from the elusive sub-90 min in half marathons.
 Running brings me immense peace and is a journey of exploring new places and friends.

 KARENA PAEK